 Generally, because this software appears so intuitive, most operators are able to quickly program relatively complicated tests with little or no training!

 Our PC Based 4 Station Life Tester operates on 115 VAC (requiring a 15 ampere circuit), and shop air if equipped with the air valve upgrade.
-The tester weighs slightly over 500 pounds, and is mounted on full swivel locking casters that allow it to be rolled in any direction and through standard doorways.
+The tester weighs 180 pounds, and is mounted on full swivel locking casters that allow it to be rolled in any direction and through standard doorways.

-The PC Based 4 Station Life Tester has integral forklift tubes and can be transported in the back of a pick-up truck or van.
+The PC Based 4 Station Life Tester can be transported in the back of a pick-up truck or van.
 We usually maintain a stock of both new and used Life Testers for immediate delivery or customer demonstration.
 They are also available for short or long term rental, with a portion of the rental price applied toward eventual purchase.
-The software also allows you to assign the analog and limit sensors to any channel.